TheoW03/TheoW03/README.md

 knows how to code in Python JS and Java

-I want to try web dev. learn HTML, CSS React.JS etc. . and Systems level programming.
-C/C++
+I want to learn HTML, CSS, React.JS etc and Systems level programming.
+C/C++.

 Im also very passionate with programming and CS. to the point it can be problematic.